 Maintaining a substance-free lifestyle is often a lifelong commitment, and MAT can support your ongoing recovery efforts.
 Medications can help reduce cravings and lower your risk of relapse.
 Combined with therapy and learning healthy coping tools, MAT can be crucial to your long-term recovery.
 Some people can gain and maintain employment and live healthy lives without medical supervision following MAT.

 Research also shows these medications can lower a person’s risk of contracting HIV or hepatitis C by reducing the potential for relapse.
-Ultimately, MAT is a comprehensive program that addresses all aspects of a person’s addiction, including their medical, psychological, and physical health needs.
-Clients might experience a more successful treatment outcome when each component is cared for.
+Ultimately, MAT is a comprehensive program that addresses all aspects of a person’s addiction, including their medical, psychological, and physical health needs. patients might experience a more successful treatment outcome when each component is cared for.

 If you or someone you know is struggling with addiction, you likely have questions about how MAT programs can help.
 Here are a few common questions Gateway receives about our medication-assisted treatment program in Illinois: